IronFX vs Libertex (Forex Club) Comparison

-Which brokers offers more tradeable asset classes, IronFX or Libertex (Forex Club)?
+Which broker offers more tradeable asset classes, IronFX or Libertex (Forex Club)?

-IronFX offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, IronFX has 340, compared to 300 from Libertex (Forex Club).
+IronFX offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, IronFX has 340, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with IronFX or Libertex (Forex Club)?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither IronFX nor Libertex (Forex Club) allow you to trade physical cryptocurrencies.